TOP Food Process Engineer Maurice Boonman reveals…

 Fortunately there is enthusiasm to find solutions.
 Again it is a broad project.
 Mechanical Engineers and Food Technologists of the Process Design and Food Design team are involved in the hygienic design and the recipe improvement.

 No problem in getting Maurice to talk about his favorite topic.
 Yes, there is much more to be told about this beer project, and about what TOP can do for the brewers.
-Next month we’ll continue… Cheers!
+To be continued… Cheers!